wolfSSL/wolfssl-examples/tls/README.md

     }
 ```

-We expect exactly two arguments: our name and an IPv4 address.
-We won't be
+We expect exactly two arguments: the program's name and an IPv4 address.
+We
-confirming that the second argument is a well formed IPv4 address, though.
-If
+won't be confirming that the second argument is a well formed IPv4 address,
-it's not, we'll error out midway through.
+though.
+If it's not, we'll error out midway through.

 Now that we know the program has been called more-or-less correctly, we'll open
-a socket to represent our client:
+a socket to connect to the server through.

 ```c
     /* Create a socket that uses an internet IPv4 address,